redis/redis-doc/topics/sentinel.md

 Configuring Sentinel instances with authentication
 ---

-You can also configure the Sentinel instance itself in order to require client authentication via the `AUTH` command, however this feature is only available starting with Redis 5.0.1.
-Start from Redis 6.2.0, ACL is also supported for Sentinel mode. please visit (https://redis.io/topics/acl) for more details.
+You can also configure the Sentinel instance itself to require client authentication via the `AUTH` command.
+This feature is only available starting with Redis 5.0.1 by using requirepass config, and starting from Redis 6.2 by using ACL (details below).

-In order to do authentication with non-acl mode, just add the following configuration directive to all your Sentinel instances:
+The old pre-6.2 mode, just add the following configuration directive to all your Sentinel instances:

     requirepass "your_password_here"